evgi99/nest-and-bull-microservices/README.md

 ```

 ### Retrieve job status by id
-> **_NOTE:_**  In case jobStatus is 'completed' it return the input & the returnValue. otherwise, the response include only jobId & jobStatus.
+> **_NOTE:_**  In case of jobStatus is 'completed' it returns the input & the returnValue. otherwise, the response includes only jobId & jobStatus.
 ```
 GET http://localhost:3008/api/v1/jobs/82efd0ae-5549-4721-9c8f-a6b2cb803966